Ontario reports 484 new cases of COVID-19 over 2 days, expands vaccine eligibility | CBC News

 The province also reported 28 additional deaths over the past two days, bringing the official death toll to 9,196.

-As of yesterday, 252 people were being treated for COVID-related illnesses in intensive care units.
-Some 160 of those patients were on ventilators.
+As of Friday, 179 people were hospitalized for COVID-related illnesses, down from 228 Thursday and the lowest since last October.
+Intensive care units had 252 patients, and 160 were on ventilators.

 The new cases come following 25,161 tests completed in the past day.
 Public Health Ontario logged a test positivity rate of 0.9 per cent.